 For all of you who love savory muffins, I have another one for you today for March Muffin Madness!
-These Basil Prosciutto Corn Muffins can easily double as a meal (like Starlene’s Bacon Muffins).
+These Basil Prosciutto Corn Muffins from Jenn Cuisine can easily double as a meal (like Starlene’s Bacon Muffins).
 Jenn uses a traditional combination of savory ingredients—polenta, prosciutto, and basil—but simply in muffin form.
 These very appealing muffins are just gluten free, but I suspect that dairy-free alternatives to butter and sour cream would work well in this recipe.
 Please let us know if you try any alternative versions.

 Enjoy learning more about Jenn and her Basil Prosciutto Corn Muffins and see the whole line-up of bloggers, blogs, and muffin recipes here.